nih-cfde/training-and-engagement/TrainingPlanV3.md

 + Materials are graduate level, research scientist-focused
 + Materials available at https://training.nih-cfde.org web site, under CC0 or CC-BY licenses
 + Lessons align with DCC best practices
++ Self-Guided Materials Assessment
+	+ Elicited user feedback in the webpage interface
+	+ Analysis of web analytics to determine user engagement
-+ Assessment
++ Instructor Guided Materials Assessment
 	+ Materials contain breaks for checking understanding/formative assessment
 	+ Pre-training surveys on prior knowledge on data sets and techniques, specific learning goals, and self-confidence;
 	+ Post-training surveys on improved knowledge, learning goals, tutorial format and content, and use case gaps in the training materials.
 	+ Conduct remote interviews with learners both before and after training
 	+ Secure any approvals for human data collection
 	+ Collect contact information from learners

 #### Vidlet Requirements:

 + Persistent video lessons
 + Videos are accessible
 	+ Include written transcripts